qrzn23/min/wip/confessions/content.md

 It is today implicitly admitted by all advanced thinkers in every science that the reason is no more than an exceedingly imperfect instrument whose methods are entirely empirical, whose terms lack precision, and whose theses cancel each other out.
 I might claim a good deal of credit for having written out, as far back as 1902, a reasonably complete demonstration of this conclusion whose premisses were not stated by the official leaders of thought till long afterwards.
 Yet the theory of initiation on which European adepts base their systems (derived, possibly, from the Egyptians and Chaldeans by way of the gnostics, Pythagoras and the neoplatonists), that of Lao Tzu in China, and that of the Vedantists in India, alike imply something of the sort.
 My claim to originality is confined to the nature of my proof, which I drew from facts of a similar order to those which have finally driven modern science and mathematics to their present position; whereas the ancients, as far as we know, based their thesis on an intuitive perception of the incompetence of reason and on their experience of the results of illumination.

-I devoted a great deal of time to various essays demonstrative of the general truth above set forth[1] and to this practical problem.
+I devoted a great deal of time to various essays demonstrative of the general truth above set forth^[“The Soldier and the Hunchback, ! and ?” states it most clearly.] and to this practical problem.
 I took all the mystical and magical practices of all religions all over the world, and those of the secret teachers and associations to which I had access.
 I have little hesitation in saying that I have not omitted any practice of importance.
 I stripped these methods of all their dogmatic top-hamper, all their racial and climatic limitations, and all the complications which had been introduced in the course of time or through the idiosyncrasies of their inventors.
 I further freed them from the weight of the promised rewards which were supposed to follow on their performance.
 I wrote down the result in the simplest and most dignified prose at my command, clarifying the instructions by separating them into sections.

 I guided myself by the principle that the object of any useful practice soever must necessarily be to get rid of some limitation.
 Thus the real object of Asana is evidently to release the body from the pain which is its normal characteristic; that of Mantra Yoga to smooth the choppy sea of thought by inducing its movement to take the form of rhythmical billows.
 In this way I set forth the initiated teaching of all ages and all arts in a uniform and consistent body of writing, being careful nowhere to imply any theory soever.

 In this book it is spoken of the Sephiroth and the Paths; of Spirits and Conjurations; of gods, Spheres, Planes, and many other things which may or may not exist.

-Liber O
+> *Liber O*
+>

-May be.
+> May be.
+>

-It has not been possible to construct this book on a basis of pure scepticism.
+> It has not been possible to construct this book on a basis of pure scepticism.
 This matters less, as the practice leads to scepticism, and it may be through it.

-Liber Thisharb
+>
+> *Liber Thisharb*

 This work extended over a number of years, but the fundamental principles were laid down at this time.
 It is just to say that the publication of these instructions completely revolutionized occult training.
 It may not seem so very important on the surface to have adhered to the point of view without altering the practice, but in reality the difference is vital.
 For instance, there is a book, “Liber Jugorum”, in which the student takes an oath to exclude a certain thought, word or act, for a given period, and on every occasion of forgetfulness to cut himself on the wrist with a razor.

-Footnotes:

-[1] “The Soldier and the Hunchback, ! and ?” states it most clearly.

-[« back to toc]

-unicursal hexagram
-Magical Workings
-Chapter 63.
+### Chapter 63.

 In 1908 I began to be a little restless.
 The Himalayas had cured me of the habit of going to the Alps.
 I could not play any longer with dolls after wooing such grown-up girls as Chogo Ri and Kangchenjunga.
 I tried to settle down in the Latin Quarter, finding a real home at 50 rue Vavin with M. and Madame Bourcier, people in whom the spirit of the early days of d'Artagnan was still alive.
 There is a peculiar relation between the best bourgeois of this type and the wandering gentilhomme, who is seeking his fortune in one way or another and requires a pied à terre.
 It is one which implies great mutual respect and affection, and, alas, the qualities which make such relations possible are becoming very rare in the world.
 Despite all its drawbacks, there was never a better social system than the feudal, so far as it derived from the patriarchal.
 In getting rid of its abuses, we have also got rid of the noblest springs of action and the most congenial code of manners.
 The war destroyed this relation altogether.
 The Bourciers ended by being as disgusting as any other French people.

 In April I wandered from Paris to Deal and played golf enthusiastically.
 Rose was going from bad to worse.
 I had begun to learn to detect the smell of alcohol, but her cunning was so extraordinary that I was never able to catch her in the act of drinking.
 During the whole period, in fact, I only did so twice.
 The second occasion makes an interesting story.
 It shows the extent to which the obsessing demon can conceal his presence.